 Emergency Preparedness

-When an emergency happens, you need to be able to look after yourself and those in your care for at least three days.
-Check out what supplies you should have at hand on https://getthru.govt.nz/emergency-survival-items.
+When an emergency happens, it’s best to have supplies to look after yourself and those in your care for at least three days.
+Check out what supplies you should have on hand on http://getready.govt.nz/prepared/household/supplies

 FIRE: